SnowConvert: Function References for Teradata¶

 OP

-The sign that is being evaluated.
+The symbol or operator that is currently being analyzed.

 OUTPUT_PART